forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 >
 >> There are vaccines against TBEV which protect mice against deadly disease and produce IgG antibodies in humans [to check which type], but the effects (positive or negative e.g. ADE is a risk for flaviviruses) of these vaccines (all inactivated viruses with adjuvants) on subtle but possibly persistent infections are to my knowledge unknown.
 Ideally there would be a safe vaccine mimicking natural infections since wild type infections carry risks both short- and long-term, however they reliably protect against subsequent infection - which is useful if one loves to move through nature.

+>> The above example of TBEV, is to emphasize that some viral infections can be much more risky than 'mRNA' vaccination.
+>> * So no point in worrying about past vaccination, but carefully consider future ones - regardless whether 1st, 2nd, 3rd, ... .
->> The above example of TBEV, is to emphasize that some viral infections can be much more risky than 'mRNA' vaccination and also to mention that I had my "risks" too.
-TBEV cases are few so when 1 in 10 got hit baldy the absolute numbers are still low, vaccination is done for millions and even repeatedly when 1 in 1000 get hit badly the numbers add up.
+>> * TBEV cases are few, so when 1 in 10 got hit baldy the absolute numbers are still low.
+Vaccination is done for millions and even repeatedly.
+When 1 in 1000 shots causes adverse effects the numbers add up.

 >> SARS-CoV-2 is by fare less dangerous for the young than TBEV - at least before Omicron for which the tropism and the direction of evolution is not yet clear.
 Though against Omicron it is unclear whether vaccination is beneficial (as of 19.12.).